 On May 17, 1990, the World Health Assembly of the World Health Organization approved the International Statistical Classification of Diseases and Related Health Problems (ICD 10), which no longer listed homosexuality as a diagnosis.

-Of LGBTI youth experience verbal abuse.
+Of LGBTIQ youth experience verbal abuse.

-Of LGBTI youth experience physical bullying.
+Of LGBTIQ youth experience physical bullying.

 Of Lesbian, Gay, Bisexual people experience depression

 Hillier, L., et al. (2010).
 Writing themselves in 3: The 3rd national study on the sexual health and wellbeing of SSAGQ young people.
 Melbourne: ARCSHS.
 LGBTI People: Mental Health & Suicide

 100% OF FUNDS RAISED GO TO PROGRAMS THAT SUPPORT LGBTIQ AUSTRALIANS

 Describes negative feelings or actions towards someone who's trans or gender diverse.
 You may have heard transphobic language like ‘tr*nny’, or seen restrictions on the way that people are allowed to express their gender.
 Things like which uniform you’re allowed to wear or toilets you can use.